 - an audio recording of the event (private sessions only).

-One delegate costs R2,500 (excluding VAT).
+The cost of one delegate is R3,920 (excluding VAT).
 Two or more qualifies for a 10% discount.
 We will serve refreshments.
 We limit delegate numbers, so bookings are done on a first come, first served basis.
 We aim to give practical insights that you can use to be effective.
 We do not give law lectures!
 We will refund you, if you do not think you received value.

 We are able to provide private, in-house workshops to you at your premises.
 For more information, email our support desk (email@example.com) to get in touch to discuss a suitable date.

 - Directors (executive and non-executive, CEOs and FDs) – to discharge their legal duties and direct the course of the organisation